 Worse, procedural administration of the test may vary a great deal from one police officer to the next.
 So the legitimacy and/or accuracy of these non-standardized FSTs is questionable.

-- Place one hand extended, palm up, out in front of him/her.
-The other hand should be placed on top of the first, with the palm facing down.
-The top hand should then begin to pat the bottom hand.
+- Place one hand extended, palm up, out in front of you.
+Your other hand should be placed on top of the first, with your palm facing down.
+Your top hand should then begin to pat your bottom hand.

-- The top hand should rotate 180 degrees, alternating between the back of the other hand and the palm.
-The other hand remains stationary.
+- Your top hand should rotate 180 degrees, alternating between the back of your other hand and your palm.
+Your other hand remains stationary.

-- The DUI suspect must then count out loud, “ONE, TWO, ONE, TWO, ONE, TWO, etc.,” in time with each pat.
+- You must then count out loud, “ONE, TWO, ONE, TWO, ONE, TWO, etc.,” in time with each pat.

 Law enforcement officials normally keep in mind the following four factors when administering the test.
-They use these to help them determine whether a suspect is impaired:
+They use these to help them determine whether you are impaired:

 - Ability to follow instructions,